echogarden-project/echogarden/docs/Options.md

 * `whisper.maxTokensPerPart`: maximum number of tokens to decode for each 30 second audio part.
 Defaults to `250`
 * `whisper.suppressRepetition`: attempt to suppress decoding repeating token patterns.
 Defaults to `true`
 * `whisper.seed`: use a custom seed for token selection, when temperature is greater than 0.
 Uses a constant seed by default
+* `whisper.decodeTimestampTokens`: enable/disable decoding of timestamp tokens, since more accurate timing is already extracted via cross-attention weight alignment.
+For unclear reasons, this can significantly reduce the occurrence of hallucinations and token repetition loops, and increases word timestamp accuracy.
+However, there are cases where this causes the model to end a part prematurely, especially in singing and less speech-like voice segments.
+In those cases, you can set it to `true` and see if that improves the results.
+Defaults to `false`

 **Whisper.cpp**:
 * `whisperCpp.model`: selects which `whisper.cpp` model to use.
 Can be `tiny`, `tiny.en`, `base`, `base.en`, `small`, `small.en`, `medium`, `medium.en`, `large` (same as `large-v2`), `large-v1`, `large-v2`, `large-v3`.
 These quantized models are also supported: `tiny-q5_1`, `tiny.en-q5_1`, `tiny.en-q8_0`,`base-q5_1`, `base.en-q5_1`, `small-q5_1`, `small.en-q5_1`, `medium-q5_0`, `medium.en-q5_0`, `large-v2-q5_0`, `large-v3-q5_0`.
 Defaults to `base` or `base.en`